nepenth/knowledge-base/README.md

 ### Finance And Accounting <a name="finance-and-accounting"></a>
-The Finance And Accounting category provides information and resources on financial management, including analysis and interpretation of financial statements.
-This category currently includes guidance on Financial Statement Analysis, helping users to understand and apply key concepts in financial reporting and decision-making.
+The Finance And Accounting category covers financial analysis, accounting principles, and related business operations, with specific resources focused on Financial Statement Analysis for evaluating company performance through financial reports.
+This category provides essential knowledge for professionals working in corporate finance, accounting, or financial analysis roles.
 *Subcategories: Financial Statement Analysis*
 *Items: 1*